The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 High Regular APR

-The Southwest Rapid Rewards Priority Credit Card's ongoing APR stands between 15.99%-22.99% variable, which is higher than other credit cards that are not rewards-based and have only introductory APRs.
+The Southwest Rapid Rewards® Priority Credit Card's ongoing APR stands between 20.99% – 27.99% variable, which is higher than other credit cards that are not rewards-based and have only introductory APRs.

-How Southwest Rapid Rewards Priority Credit Card Compares to Other Cards
+How the Southwest Rapid Rewards® Priority Credit Card Compares To Other Cards

-Quick Comparison of Southwest Rapid Rewards Priority Credit Card
+How the Southwest Rapid Rewards® Priority Credit Card Compares

 - Annual Fee: $149